jonnor/datascience-master/tip360/braindump.md

 Table A.1.
 Maximum expanded uncertainty of measurement given for directivity, frequency weighting, linearity, influence by humidity,temperature,static pressure.
-Lots of provisions on what exactly a user manual should include.
+Lots of provisions on what exactly a user manual should

 TA Lärm.
 German standard.